MicrosoftDocs/sql-docs/docs/analysis-services/lesson-8-create-perspectives.md

 Estimated time to complete this lesson: **5 minutes**

 ## Prerequisites
 This topic is part of a tabular modeling tutorial, which should be completed in order.
-Before performing the tasks in this lesson, you should have completed the previous lesson.
+Before performing the tasks in this lesson, you should have completed the previous lesson: [Lesson 7: Create Key Performance Indicators](../analysis-services/lesson-7-create-key-performance-indicators.md).

 ## Create perspectives